IRL2/nanover-docs/source/concepts/base-protocol.rst

 The state service
 -----------------

-The state service maintains a state that is shared between the server and the clients.
+The **state service** maintains a state that is shared between the server and the clients.
+This section explores the technical details of the state service.
+For an interactive tutorial Jupyter notebook that complements the information presented in this section, check out our `commands_and_state` notebook (see :ref:`nanover-fundamentals`).

 .. _state-updates: